Financial Aid Eligibility Requirements (Policy FA-20)

 • Have not received a conviction for any offense during a period of enrollment for which the student was receiving federal financial aid under any federal or state law involving the possession or sale of illegal drugs.

-• Re-admitted into an eligible degree-seeking program at Clarkson College.
+• Students enrolled in an eligible degree-seeking program at Clarkson College.

 • Enrolled at least half-time: